CFS-Consulting/cfs-consulting/content/collections/pages/solve-sessions.md

 ---
 ## Troubleshooting Support

 Solve Sessions tackle a single problem, roadblock, or question that’s holding you or your team back.
-Think of it as very practical coaching.
+Think of it as *very* practical coaching.

 Solve sessions have addressed:
-- How to get things done when the office admins who quit without notice or notes.
+- How to get things done when the office admin quits without notice or notes.
-- Stalled gala planning and developing an event timeline asap.
+- Stalled gala planning: how do I develop an event timeline asap?!
 - Figuring out which position is the most necessary next hire: program or fundraising?

 Solve Sessions **start at $110 per hour**.